uzh-rpg/rpg_information_field/README.md

 ### Credit
 The implementation of the information field uses the [voxel hashing](http://niessnerlab.org/papers/2013/4hashing/niessner2013hashing.pdf) algorithm implemented in [Voxblox](https://arxiv.org/abs/1611.03631).
-The code we extracted from [Voxblox repository](https://github.com/ethz-asl/voxblox) is put in separate folders (`voxblox` and `voxblox_ros`).
+The code we extracted from [Voxblox repository](https://github.com/ethz-asl/voxblox) is put in separate folders (`voxblox` and `voxblox_ros`), and the license is retained in `LICENSE_voxblox`.
 If you use the code specific to `Voxblox`, please see their repository and cite relevant publications accordingly.

 ### Contained packages